SawyerOG/SawyerOG/README.md

 * 🧠  I love Go and TypeScript
 * 🤝  I'm open to collaborating on Projects that provide utility

-Check out some of the work I have done form my company [Nimble Cloud](https://github.com/nimble-cloud).
+Check out some of the work I have done for my company [Nimble Cloud](https://github.com/nimble-cloud).

 ### Skills